-Sport management prepares students for careers as public school administrators, athletic directors, and sport management personnel in the private sector (including supervision of professional teams and fitness centers).
+Sport Management prepares students for careers as public school administrators, athletic directors, and sport management personnel in the private sector (including supervision of professional teams and fitness centers).
 Management theory is applied to the specific population and facilities.
-The majority of the course work in the sport management area of concentration is at the upper division and graduate levels.
-B.S. and M.A. are offered.
+B.S. and M.S. are offered.